inobulles/aqua-zvm/README.md

-# new-aqua-zvm
+# aqua-zvm
-This repository contains the source code for the new and upcoming ZVM standard v4
+This repository contains the source code for the new ZVM standard v4